phreakyphoenix/WhatsAppBulkMessenger/README.md

 You may use any or all of the following methods to enter the mobile numbers

-1. When you execute `run.py`, you can enter any number of comma separated 10 digit phone numbers at the prompt, at once.
+1. When you execute `python run.py`, you can enter any number of comma separated 10 digit phone numbers at the prompt, at once.
 2. Update the variable `phone` with a comma separated list of phone numbers.
 3. Make a file called `numbers.txt` whcih will store all the 10 digit numbers, each on a line.
 To use this feature, uncomment the three commented lines in `run.py` for input from file.